 A good Cash flow forecast will:

-- Reflects the ACTUAL income and expenditure from the bank accounts.
+- Reflect the projected payments and receipts from the bank accounts.

-- Accounts for capital purchase and private transactions.
+- Account for capital purchases and private transactions such as drawings.

 You can see in this picture how the cash at bank is shown in context to your inflows and outflows.

 Now you know the difference between budgets vs cash flow forecasts.
-If you are serious about planning ahead for your business, check out our article on Tax Flow Planning for Business.
-You can also follow the steps set out in How to Manage your Cash Flow for Growth.
+If you are serious about planning ahead for your business, check out Tips to Using the Calxa Budgeting Tool and Foundations of a Great Cash Flow Forecast.